davidherney/moodle-format_menutopic/README.md

 ## IN VERSION

 ### 2025010201
-* Compatibility with moodle 4.4
+* Compatibility with moodle 4.4 and 4.5.
 * Implementation: "Not link in parent items".

 ### 2024052003: